 - How to manage projects through team planning?

 - How to budget, manage, and allocate resources?

 - How much to earn in one month/ one year?

-It is important that whatever goal you choose for yourself and your team, it has to be realistic and attainable.
+It is important that whatever goal you choose for yourself and your team has to be realistic and attainable.
 They say, “Aim as high as you want, and you will get it,” but if you would never register a startup, you cannot see it growing into an enterprise one day.
-For making it an enterprise, you need to team up people and do the work no matter how small your team is.
+For making it an enterprise, you need to team up with people and do the work no matter how small your team is.

-This is when you may understand why do you need to set short-term goals for your and your team.
+This is when you may understand why you need to set short-term goals for yourself and your team.
 If you are not realistic about it, you can’t achieve it.
 With a new business and smaller teams, you may not complete a project whose costs and resources exceed your income and human resource capacity.
 Make sure you are realistic in both.